 - 1. On the Configuration Console main menu, type the number corresponding to the Sync Source. - 2.
 On the Sync Source Management menu, type the number corresponding to create a new Sync Source. - 3.
 On the Sync Source Type menu, enter the number corresponding to the Sync Source type. - 4.
 Next, you will be prompted to enter a name for the Sync Source.
 Enter a unique name for the sync source. - 5.
 On the Base DN Property menu, enter the base DN for the Sync Source.
 In this example, type dc=example,dc=com, and then press Enter when prompted to complete the step. - 6.
 On the Configuring the Server Property menu, select the external servers that will be part of the Sync Source topology.
 You can enter the number(s) corresponding to the external servers separated by commas.
 For example, enter "3,4" for several external servers. - 7.
 On the Sync Source Properties menu, you can set the ignore-changes-by-dn property that specifies the user DN whose modifications on the external server will be ignored during synchronization.
-This property is useful when using the UnboundID Identity Data Sync bidirectionally to limit loop back synchronization changes (modifications) back to the source by the specified user DN (for example, uid=sync user).
+This property is useful when using the UnboundID Identity Data Sync bidirectionally to limit loop back synchronization changes (modifications) back to the source by the specified user DN.
 Because this example is setting up a one-way sync pipe, you can type f to finish.
+Note that, by default, the ignore-changes-by-dn property is set for the uid=sync user DN.